-The renovated Chase City Medical Clinic is staffed with three doctors, a nurse practitioner, consulting services and a quality nursing staff.
-A new Chase City Primary Care Clinic has one doctor, a nurse practitioner and a quality nursing staff.
+The Chase City Medical Clinic is staffed with three doctors, a nurse practitioner, consulting services and a quality nursing staff.
+Chase City Primary Care Clinic has one doctor, a nurse practitioner and a quality nursing staff.
 Both clinics are backed by one of Virginia's best volunteer rescue squads.

-The town also includes an optometrist and a dentist.
+The town also includes a physical therapist and a dentist.

-Just outside of town is a recently constructed 120 bed Nursing Home (Chase City Nursing and Rehabilitation Center) which has a quality staff, physical rehabilitation services and an Alzheimer Unit.
+Just outside of town is a 120 bed Nursing Home (Chase City Nursing and Rehabilitation Center) which has a quality staff, physical rehabilitation services and an Alzheimer Unit.

 Chase City is served by an award-winning volunteer rescue squad, volunteer fire department, four major banks, and excellent town utilities and refuse collection.
-There is also a modern new Community Center, an active YMCA branch, and Scouting and various other community service organizations.
+There is also a modern Community Center, an active YMCA branch and various other community service organizations.

 The Robert E. Lee Community Center is a great place to hold events with an auditorium that has seating for 500+.
 Please call the town office for reservations and pricing. (picture on right)